aragostinho/MoveS3Folders/README.md

 - _KeyNameDestination_: The full keyname (folder) from target bucket.
 It's possible to change the path destination.
 - _MoveFolder_:  if true move folders and files, if false copy folders and files
 - _OverwriteDestinationFolder_: if true removed folder in destination before copy/move folder.
 There's no overwrite method in S3DirectoryInfo class.
+- _MultiThreadFileTransferring_: if true multi thread file transfering is actived ableing a huge gain of perfomance significantly reducing elapsed time.

 ## On-demand command line (MoveS3Folders.exe -args)
 All args below will overwrite Pre-defined configuration: